jvde-github/AIS-catcher/README.md

 ## Device specific settings

 The command line allows you to set some device specific parameters.
-AIS-catcher follows the settings and naming conventions for the devices as much as possible so that parameters and settings determined by SDR software for signal analysis (e.g. SDR#, SDR++, SDRangel) can be directly copied.
+AIS-catcher follows the default settings and naming conventions for the devices as much as possible so that optimal parameters determined by SDR software for signal analysis (e.g. SDR#, SDR++, SDRangel) can be directly copied.
 Below some examples.
-Note that these settings are not selecting the device used for decoding itself, this needs to be done via the ``-d`` switch.
+Note that these settings are not selecting the device used for decoding itself, this needs to be done via the ``-d`` switch (or `-e/s/r/z`).
 If a device is not connected or used for decoding any specific settings are simply ignored.

 ### RTL SDR
 Gain and other settings specific for the RTL SDR can be set on the command line with the ```-gr``` switch.
 For example, the following command sets the tuner gain to +33.3 and switches the RTL AGC on: